Farm attacks in South Africa are unique and require a special response. What does ‘unique’ mean in this instance?

 South Africa’s recent history starts with the Dutch East India Company setting up coastal trading posts.
 Dutch settlers arrived, initially rarely clashing with the natives (Khoisans).

-In the 17th century, Dutch settlers seeking freedom moved north.
+In the 17th century, Dutch settlers looking for freedom moved north.

 By around 1852, they established the South African Republic (Transvaal Republic) and the Orange Free State in 1854, known as Boer Republics.
 These republics clashed with expanding Bantu tribes (like the Zulus) and the British Empire.

 The Boers were mostly farmers.
-(The word ‘Boer’ means ‘farmer’.)
+(The word ‘Boer’ is Afrikaans for ‘farmer’.)

 The pink and peach regions were controlled by the British

-White South Africans are often seen as one group by the media, but there are historically two main types in South Africa: Afrikaans-speaking Afrikaners and English-speaking British.
+White South Africans are often seen as one group, but there are historically two main types in South Africa:

 These two groups had serious punch-ups, especially after the British took over the Boer Republics.

-Furthermore, telling Afrikaners to “go home” makes no sense.
+Furthermore, telling Afrikaners to ‘go home’ or ‘go back to Europe’ makes no sense.
 They aren’t Dutch and have no ties to the Netherlands.
 In fact, in many parts of South Africa, Afrikaners have been around longer than the Bantus, and have a stronger claim to the land.
-Many Afrikaners bought land from Khoisans, while Bantus often conquered land from other Bantus or Khoisans.
+Many Afrikaners bought land from Khoisans, for example.

 Extreme violence